-Prerequisite: acceptance into Respiratory Care Program
+Prerequisite: Acceptance into Respiratory Care Program

-Corequisite: RESP 1102, BIOL 2206 and PHYS 1140
+Corequisite: RESP 1102

 This is an introductory course to establish basic clinical assessment skills needed by a respiratory care professional to initiate basic care to the patient.
-Patient assessment will include obtaining, evaluating, and treating abnormal findings of vital signs and pulse oximetry.
+Patient assessment will include obtaining, evaluating, and treating abnormal findings o vital signs and pulse oximetry.
 The students will then learn appropriate charting methods.
-Low flow and high flow delivery devices for oxygen administration will also be included.
+Low fl w and high fl w delivery devices for oxygen administration will also be included.
 The concept of utilizing therapist driven protocols and evidence based medicine will be introduced and implemented with each therapeutic modality.